j1rie/IRMP_STM32_KBD/RP2xxx/README.md

 | VDR recording         | flashes red according to number of recordings |
 | configuration command | short green                                   |

-Then there is the Status led (controlled over hidraw) and the Num led (controlled via USB).
+Then there is the Status led (controlled over hidraw or via HID-keyboard).
-They give status messages from the vdr-plugin-statusleds and blink on power-on, storage of first wakeup and reboot.
+It gives status messages from the vdr-plugin-statusleds and blinks on power-on, storage of first wakeup and reboot.

+## External RGB-LEDs
+It is recommended to use two resistors in the data cable, see http://stefanfrings.de/ws2812/.

 ##
   \